 The University of Washington has partnered with Bank of America to offer a card payment program, called ePayables, to the University’s suppliers.
-This is the University’s preferred method of payment and is part of a campus-wide effort to reduce paper waste and decrease the amount of time to pay to our suppliers.
+This is the University’s preferred method of payment and is part of a campus-wide effort to reduce paper waste, exposure to check fraud and decrease the amount of time to pay to our suppliers.

 Enrolling in electronic payment is the next step in the UW Supplier Registration process.
 All new suppliers are required to register as a UW supplier through our Supplier Registration Form.
 In the form, supplier will choose their payment method.
 When bank card is selected, the information provided in the form will be used to set up a bank card through Bank of America to issue payment on behalf of UW.

 Bank Card Assignment

 Once suppliers who selected the ePayables bank card method of payment are entered into the UW supplier system, they will receive a notification that the ePayables bank card will be assigned within five business days.
 Questions or concerns about the program should use this notification to reply to our Vendor Control team.
 Suppliers will receive the account information at the time they are paid by receiving a secure email from Bank of America, which will contain a hyperlink to login to the remittance from Bank of America and view the account and payment information.

 Once an invoice is approved for payment, a secure electronic remittance advice email will be sent to the supplier.

 The remittance detail will include statement-type information such as invoice numbers, dates and amounts for invoices as well as the bank card number and expiration date to be processed using a merchant terminal.